earthly/website/blog/_posts/2022-03-05-circle-ci-with-django.md

     jobs:
       - say-hello
 ```
 We can start by thinking of the file as containing three seperate pieces.
-First is the Version of cirlceci we want to use.
+First is the Version of CircleCi we want to use.
 After that we have job definitions.
 Jobs are templates for tasks we want to perform.
 We can define as many jobs as we want and each job can have several steps.
 It's important to know that jobs do not run on their own.
 Simply defining a job does nto mean it will run.

 Workflows are where we tell circle ci which jobs to run and in what order.
 We can define several workflows that run under different circumstances.
 For example, we can have a workflow that runs whenever someone pushes a new branch to our repo.
 I may run some tests, run our linter, and build our app.
 Then we might have another workflow that fires whenever there is a merge to master.
 In this case we may want to do all the same steps again, but add a step where we push the built image to a repositior like AWS ECR or Dockerhub.